 What Does John 7:37-39 Mean?

-John 7:37-39 describes Jesus standing up on the last and greatest day of the Feast of Booths, crying out, 'If anyone thirsts, let him come to me and drink.'
-He offers living water - eternal, life-giving refreshment - to all who believe in him.
-This living water is the Holy Spirit, who would soon dwell in believers after Jesus was glorified through his death and Resurrection.
+John 7:37-39 describes Jesus speaking on the last and greatest day of the Feast of Tabernacles, a Jewish festival that celebrated water and God’s provision.
+He invites anyone who is thirsty to come to Him and drink, promising that rivers of living water will flow from within them.
+This living water is the Holy Spirit, who would be given after Jesus was glorified through His death and resurrection.

 John 7:37-39